-Here you can fill in the material type, amount, and unit of measurement (which you can see here consist of either "items" or "recorded hours").
+The fields under each category include material type, amount, and unit of measurement.
+Units of measurement may be either "items" or "recorded hours".
 We ask that you list each category of materials only once.
 If you would like to include both the number of items and number of recorded hours here, you can select one as the official unit of measurement, and include the other in the additional information box below.
-You can also use the Additional Information box to specify brand types (since some are more at risk than others), and/or other details that may be useful to reviewers.
+You can also use the Additional Information box to specify media brand types (since some are more at risk than others), and/or other details that may be useful to reviewers.